phoenixdataworks/azure-fabric-automation/Automated-Deployment-Guide.md

 1. Search for "Fabric Capacity Automation" in the Azure Marketplace
 2. Click "Create" or "Get It Now"
 3. Follow the guided deployment experience
+4. Select your existing Automation account and Fabric capacity
-4. Configure the parameters as needed
+5. Configure the schedule parameters
-5. Review and create the deployment
+6. Review and create the deployment

 ## Troubleshooting